 The bond closing for this project was completed December 2001.
 The administration of the benefits for this project is ongoing by the RIDA.
 This transaction initially involves the appointment of Cal Realty agent of the Agency with respect to the leasing and acquisition of the building and parcel and the appointment of Island as agent of the Agency with respect to renovating, constructing, equipping and maintaining the project.
-Once the major subdivision applied for by Jan Burman has been approved and filed with the County Clerk, then title to the 27-acre parcel will pass from Cal Realty to Riverhead IDA on behalf of Island Industries.
+Subsequent to the approval of the industrial park subdivision, the Cal Realty 27-acre parcel was transferred to the Agency.

 In 2006, RIDA received an application for financial assistance of Cal 81 Realty LLC/Island International Industries, Inc. to expand its facility at the EPCAL site with the construction of an additional 55,000 square feet of manufacturing space.
 In December 2006, RIDA issued tax-exempt bonds in the amount of \$1.5 million to partially pay the construction costs of this expansion project.
 In addition to the issuance of the tax-exempt bonds, RIDA also authorized a sales tax exemption and restated previously executed payment in lieu of tax agreement to assist this expansion project.
-The administration of the benefits for this project is ongoing by RIDA
+The administration of the benefits for this project is ongoing by RIDA.